akuphal/akuphal/README.md

 Data Analytics - DA

 Since most of my experience in this field comes from my work at Produce Pro, I am limited in what I can share in this category.
-I do have the ability to share my Salesforce project since that work was an internal analytics project rather than one that belonged to a customer, so I've included a walkthrough of that project.
+I do have the ability to share my Salesforce project since that work was an internal analytics project rather than one that belonged to a customer and I can redact the crucial info, so I've included a walkthrough of that project.
 I've also included a document that details the responsibilities of the analytics department at Produce Pro which also goes through a bit of my data engineering experience too.

 Data Engineering - DE